 The depression and the desire to isolate oneself might be our system’s way of asking us to slow down and take stock.
 What rules apply now?
 What do I need to let go of?

 Letting go of what doesn’t work anymore is the next monster.
 Maybe what needs to be released is a belief, a resentment, or an identity.
 The process is deconstructive.

 Though you may be sloughing off the old, at some point you realize you’ve hit bottom.
 Choices become very simple.
-No matter how much you want, you cannot return to the familiar old world.
+No matter how much you may want to, you cannot return to the familiar old world.
 If you choose not to founder on the rocks, the only way is forward.
 The growth aspect of this middle period is intentional exploration.
 So the task here is to balance letting go with the search for something new: new relationships, new places, new ways of thinking, seeing, and living.
-Like trying on new clothes, looking in the mirror and asking “Can I pull this off?”
+Like trying on new clothes, looking in the mirror, and asking, “Can I pull this off?”
 This process can feel wasteful and indulgent.
-There can be many false starts further compounding the sense of hopelessness.
+There can be many false starts, further compounding the sense of hopelessness.

 This is only part of the monster’s bag of tricks.
 Perseverance is essential.
 Put one foot in front of the other.
 Do the next thing, even if you’re unsure what the next thing after that is.
 Enlist the support of others—we don’t walk the path alone and rarely is the path straightforward.
 It’s a journey of discovery.